gaois/DuchasAPI-docs/DATADICT.md

 ## Common entities

-A number of data entities or value objects are common to multiple collections.
+A number of entities are common to multiple collections.
 These are described below.

 ### `coordinates`